adrien-le-franc/MomentDecomposition/README.md

 Further insights on more advanced functionalities are provided in the [examples](https://github.com/adrien-le-franc/MomentSOS.jl/tree/main/examples) folder.
 In particular, the code used for the paper [Minimal Sparsity for Second-Order Moment-SOSRelaxations of the AC-OPF Problem](https://hal.science/hal-04110742v2/document) is available in the [opf](https://github.com/adrien-le-franc/MomentSOS.jl/tree/main/examples/opf) subfolder.

+## Versions

+This code was tested under julia v1.6.7 (LTS), JuMP v1.20.0 and DynamicPolynomials v0.5.5